PJRyn/School-Data-Analysis-using-Pandas-Library/README.md

 The files used for analysis are located within the 'Resources' folder.
 The 'PyCitySchools.ipynb' provides an analysis of each listed section and can be seen in browser or within a compatible IDE such as Visual Studio Code or Jupyter Notebook.

+*data was provided by Monahs University Data Analysis Bootcamp 2022 - 2023*